vseryakov/backendjs/README.md

 - `/icon/get`

-   Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by -api-images-dir parameter(default is images/ in the backend directory).
+   Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by `-api-images-dir` parameter(default is images/ in the backend directory).
 Current account id is used to keep icons separate from other accounts.
+Icon presense is checked in the bk_icon table before returning it and if any permissions are set in the `acl_allow` column it will be checked if this icon can be returned.

   The following parameters can be used:
   - `prefix` - must be specified, this defines the icons namespace